 - 1. The total area of the two building-mounted signs for Carrabbas shall not exceed 95 square feet.
 No additional building-mounted, freestanding or ground-mounted signage shall be approved for the restaurant. - 2.
-No flags, banners or inflatable objects shall be mounted, suspended or otherwise displayed from the building or be permitted on the site, except a standard size American flag.
+No flags or banners shall be mounted, suspended or otherwise displayed from the building or be permitted on the site, except a standard size American flag.
 A note shall be provided on the site plan reflecting this recommendation.